Python Console Input & Output Tutorial

 To print text we wrap a word or sentence inside a pair of single or double quotes and pass it as an argument to the print function between the parentheses.

 print('Hello World') print("Hello there")

-Single characters and letters form what’s known as a string and must always be wrapped in between quotes.
-The same does not apply for numbers, we write numbers without quotes.
+Single characters form what’s known as a string.
+They are always be wrapped in single or double quotes.

 print(1 + 2) print(9 - 5) print(3 * 4) print(6 / 2)

 How to combine (concatenate) letters and numbers